Divensky/chrome-extension/Readme.md

 ## Installation

-To install the extension, simply clone this repo.
+To install the extension, clone this repo.
 Then follow these steps:

 - 1. Go to the Extensions page by entering `chrome://extensions` in a new tab.
 - 2. Enable Developer Mode by clicking the toggle switch on the right.